 1. Detroit, Michigan

 Detroit’s been known as the heart of America’s auto industry forever; it’s literally called “Motor City.”
-The city’s coming back in a lot of ways, but some parts are still dealing with crime and economic problems, especially in the older industrial areas.
+The city’s coming back in many ways, but some areas are still dealing with crime and economic problems, especially in older industrial areas.
 Abandoned factories and empty warehouses have become magnets for illegal activity, which has pushed up both property crime and violent crime.
-The industrial districts near the Detroit River and the older manufacturing zones see theft, vandalism, and assaults pretty regularly, especially at night.
+The industrial districts near the Detroit River and the older manufacturing zones regularly see theft, vandalism, and assaults, especially at night.

 There’s also an environmental risk you need to know about in Detroit’s industrial areas.
-Decades of manufacturing left behind pollution in some spots, and that can be a real health hazard for people who live or work there.
-They’ve been trying to clean up and redevelop these abandoned spaces, but the effects of all those years of decline are still around.
-If you’re a trucker, you work shifts in these areas, or you’re visiting one of Detroit’s industrial museums, just be careful, especially once it gets dark.
+Decades of manufacturing have left pollution in some areas, posing a real health hazard to people who live or work there.
+They’ve been trying to clean up and redevelop these abandoned spaces, but the effects of years of decline are still evident.
+If you’re a trucker working shifts in these areas, or you’re visiting one of Detroit’s industrial museums, just be careful, especially once it gets dark.

 2. Baltimore, Maryland

 Baltimore’s waterfront is packed with shipyards, factories, and huge distribution centers.
-These industries create a lot of jobs, which is good, but they also come with problems around crime and worker safety.
-The industrial zones near Dundalk and the Port of Baltimore see a lot of theft; and cargo and equipment get stolen pretty frequently.
-And violent crime from nearby neighborhoods spills over into these industrial areas, which makes working the night shift legitimately dangerous.
+These industries create many jobs, which is good, but they also come with problems related to crime and worker safety.
+The industrial zones near Dundalk and the Port of Baltimore see frequent theft, with cargo and equipment regularly stolen.
+Crime from nearby neighborhoods spills into these industrial areas, making working the night shift legitimately dangerous.

 There’s also environmental stuff you need to worry about in Baltimore’s industrial zones.
 Decades of heavy manufacturing left the soil and waterways polluted, especially along the Patapsco River.
 They’re working on cleaning it up, but some workers are still exposed to health risks.
-And here’s another issue: police presence is hit or miss in some of these industrial areas, which leaves them open to crime.
+And here’s another issue: police presence is hit-or-miss in some of these industrial areas, leaving them open to crime.

 3. Gary, Indiana

 Gary used to be a booming steel city, but it’s been hit hard since U.S. steel production tanked.
-A lot of the industrial buildings are abandoned now or barely used, and that’s created the perfect environment for crime to take hold.
-Copper theft, equipment vandalism, and illegal dumping are all over the place in Gary’s industrial areas.
+Many industrial buildings are now abandoned or barely used, creating the perfect environment for crime to take hold.
+Copper theft, equipment vandalism, and illegal dumping are widespread in Gary’s industrial areas.

 4. St. Louis, Missouri

 St. Louis is a major manufacturing and logistics hub, but it’s also one of the most dangerous cities in America when it comes to violent crime.
-The industrial areas, especially the ones near the Mississippi River and the older warehouse districts, see a lot of break-ins, assaults, and illegal activity once the sun goes down.
+The industrial areas, especially those near the Mississippi River and the older warehouse districts, see a lot of break-ins, assaults, and other illegal activity after dark.

 Drug trafficking routes and gang territory sometimes cross right through these industrial zones, which turns them into crime hotspots.
-A lot of industrial workers in St. Louis have learned to take their own security seriously, traveling in groups, parking where there’s good lighting, that kind of thing.
-And then there’s the environmental side: old chemical storage sites and heavy metal contamination add another whole layer of risk if you’re working in certain manufacturing sectors.
+A lot of industrial workers in St. Louis have learned to take their own security seriously, traveling in groups, parking in well-lit areas, that kind of thing.
+And then there’s the environmental side: old chemical storage sites and heavy metal contamination add another whole level of risk if you’re working in certain manufacturing sectors.

 5. Cleveland, Ohio

 Environmental hazards are a problem, too.
 Cleveland’s older industrial sites are still dealing with chemical cleanup and air pollution from decades of heavy manufacturing.
-So if you’re working in these zones, you’re not just dealing with crime; you’re also facing the risks that come with industrial work itself, like machinery accidents and chemical exposure.
+So if you’re working in these zones, you’re not just dealing with crime; you’re also facing the risks of industrial work itself, like machinery accidents and chemical exposure.

 6. East St. Louis, Illinois

-East St. Louis got hammered when manufacturing declined.
+East St. Louis took a hit when manufacturing declined.
 A lot of the industrial properties are sitting empty now, and that’s brought in criminal activity.
 The city has one of the worst violent crime rates per capita in the country, and the industrial areas just aren’t monitored well.

 Truck hijackings, warehouse break-ins, and equipment theft are all real problems here.
 There are also environmental issues; lead contamination from old factories is affecting worker health.
-Security patrols are pretty sparse in some parts of East St. Louis, so a lot of industrial workers have to just stay alert and watch out for themselves.
+Security patrols are pretty sparse in some parts of East St. Louis, so many industrial workers have to just stay alert and watch out for themselves.

 7. Camden, New Jersey